Shaaadyyy/GoFo/README.md

 # GoFo
-GoFo is a booking system for football playgrounds Implemented using JAVA
+GoFo is a booking system for football playgrounds.
+Implemented using JAVA.